-The Labriola National American Indian Data Center, part of the ASU Libraries, is a research collection international in scope that brings together in one location current and historic information on government, culture, religion and world view, social life and customs, tribal history, and information on individuals from the United States, Canada, Sonora, and Chihuahua, Mexico.
+The Labriola National American Indian Data Center, part of the ASU Libraries, is a research collection international in scope that brings together in one location current and historic information by Indigenous authors across many disciplines.
+The Labriola Center reference personnel help students, faculty and researchers find needed primary and secondary library resources.

 The Labriola Center is located on the second floor of Hayden Library on the Arizona State University Tempe campus.